Yes, this is a USATF certified Boston-qualifying marathon course, with certification number CO16002LAB.

 All of our aid stations will be supplied with electrolyte drinks and water.
 Additionally, various aid stations will be supplied with energy gels, fruit, and other nutritional items to keep you running strong to the finish.
 Details regarding nutrition along the course (brands, flavors, locations) will be provided as the event nears on the event info page and will also be given in the race program.

-Runners will be allowed to use iPods on the course.
+Runners will be allowed to use earphones on the course.
 However, for your safety we highly recommend that you keep the volume of your music low enough to still be aware of your surroundings, as police officers, volunteers, or emergency vehicles may need to get your attention at some point along the course.

 Because of both logistical and liability issues, we are not currently allowing strollers on the buses or in the event.
 We're sorry that we are not able to accommodate you at this point, but will keep these requests in mind for future years.